How To Write A Nonprofit Business Plan: Lesson 6

 When selecting people to help you build the nonprofit:

-- Think about the fundraising events you plan to host, the programs and services that need a manager, and anything else that you will “do” as a nonprofit
+- Think about the fundraising events you plan to host, the programs and services that need a manager, and anything else your nonprofit will do

 - Figure out what skills and experience a person would need in order to be effective with each element, from your nonprofit accounting to fundraising